tobyesmith/singularity101/_sources/inspecting.md

 from: ubuntu:22.04
 ```

-Similarly you can also show several of the sections like:
+You can also use the following prompts to show the following sections:

 * `-r` to show the `runscript` section for the image.
 * `-s` to show the `startscript` section.